jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 <h2 align="center"> Sound and Alt Text</h2>

-For this first exercise, we will be adding sound to marker popups in a Mapbox map
+For this first exercise, we will be adding sound to marker popups in a Mapbox map:
   - in popups using an iframe to share a video via absolute link (on the web)
   - in a pupup to share a sound file via a relative location (on your computer)
   - adding alt-text descriptions to images